Super-Protocol/docs/docs/colab/gui.md

 <br/>
 <br/>

-4. In the Account window, copy your Super Wallet address and share it with your contact in Super Protocol to receive SPPI tokens.
+4. In the Account window, copy your Login Wallet address and share it with your contact in Super Protocol to receive SPPI tokens.

 <img src={require('./images/2.png').default} width="auto" height="auto" border="1"/>
 <br/>